design-automation-edu/urban-prototyping-2018/changren/iteration3.md

 ![gras](imgs/I3P4.png)

 Again, most of the residences' daylight and view factor are above the threshold.
-Only problem is the commercial part.
+Only problem is the central supermarkets.
+But considering that these non-residensial buildings actually do not require a high standrad of living, so it is still acceptable.

 ### P.S.